guxm2021/SVT_SpeechBrain/README.md

 python experiment.py params.yaml
 ```
 You may need to create csv files according to our guidance in `<dataset>/<task>`.
 The results will be saved in the `output_folder` specified in the yaml file.
 Both detailed logs and experiment outputs are saved there.
 Furthermore, less verbose logs are output to stdout.

-NOTE: The evaluation of Hansen / Jamendo / Mauch datasets are included in the folder `DALI/ALT`.

 ## Citation
 ```BibTex